virtuozzo/cloudscripting-docs/docs/creating-manifest/selecting-containers.md

 ]
 ```

-- specifying a required node as a parameter in the action object
+- specifying a target container as a parameter in the action object

 Learn more on this parameter within the <a href="/creating-manifest/actions/#custom-actions" target="_blank"><em>Custom Actions</em></a> documentation page.

 !!! note
-    <b>Node selectors</b> have higher priority than nodes, specified next to the action, but lower than parameters set in the action object.
+    <b>Node selectors</b> have higher priority than containers, specified next to the action, but lower than parameters set in the action object.
-    If you set all three parameters (i.e *nodeId*, *nodeGroup* and *nodeType*), actions for indicated containers would be executed in the following order: <b>*_nodeId -> nodeGroup -> nodeType_*</b>.
+    If you set all three parameters (*nodeId*, *nodeGroup* and *nodeType*), actions for indicated containers are executed in the following order: <b>*_nodeId -> nodeGroup -> nodeType_*</b>.

 ## Supported Stacks